clearlinux/autospec/README.rst

     This may be useful when a package uses a custom test suite, or requires additional work/parameters, to work correctly.

-**allow_test_failures**

-    This option is set in the ``options.conf`` file described below.
-If this option is set it will allow test failures, and will still emit the ``%check`` code in a way that allows the build to continue.

-Controlling flags and optimisation
+Controlling flags and optimization
 ----------------------------------

 Further control of the build can be achieved through the use of the ``options.conf`` file.
-If this file does not exist it is created by autospec.
+If this file does not exist it is created by autospec with default values.
+If certain deprecated configuration files exists autospec will use the value indicated by those files and remove them.
-Autospec generates this file based on the presence of deprecated 'file-exists' files, then removes the deprecated files.

 The options that can be set in ``options.conf`` are as follows: